 This page contains content that does not match your current location

-An MOU will typically be used in the not-for-profit sector when organisations wish to co-operate and/or share information with each other, allowing each to make the most of the other's specialist skills or knowledge.
-It is the least formal type of collaborative agreement.
+An Memorandum of Understanding (MOU) will typically be used in the not-for-profit sector when organisations wish to co-operate or share information with each other, allowing each to make the most of the other's specialist skills or knowledge.

 An MOU will typically establish a framework for the collaboration between the organisations and express the common goals or vision of the parties to the MOU.
 In general, an MOU will not deal with the specific details of particular projects.
 An MOU is therefore usually more of a 'high level' agreement.